 - SRF doesn’t allow outside food and drinks, but be sure to leave an ice chest in the car with cold water, you’ll want it when you leave!

-- Yes, you can purchase tickets at the door, but there are always discount tickets available!
+- Yes, you can purchase tickets at the door, $37 for adults and $17 for children, but they are significantly less expensive online! $30/adults and $14/children.

 Check the Daily Schedule and plan your day around the shows you really want to see!
 The Joust is my favorite, and we plan everything around it!